 Chan Master Lingyuan Qing, when he was first studying with Master Huanglong Xin, participated in question-and-answer along with the rest of the sangha.
 He didn’t know what was going on and had not a clue.
 At night he would make a vow before the buddhas: “I will exhaust my body and life in order to be able to give the Dharma.
 I vow to quickly attain understanding!”
 Later he was reading the Sayings of Xuansha; tired, he sat facing a wall.
 He then got up and began walking meditation.
 As he walked he promptly lost a shoe.
 When he bent down to pick it up, suddenly he had a great awakening.
 (Broughton, The Chan Whip Anthology, p.
 140)

-And here is Lester Levenson’s vow: “I resolved that either I get the answers or I’ll take me off this earth, that no coronary was going to do it.
+Lester Levenson made this vow: “I resolved that either I get the answers or I’ll take me off this earth, that no coronary was going to do it.
 And I had the means, enough morphine to do it.”
 (No Attachments, No Aversions, p.
 65)

 3. Wishing happiness for others

 After stating and vowing to attain your goal, pray that others may attain their goals, whatever their goals may be.
-Two variations on this prayer are: “Just as I wish to be happy and free from suffering, so may that being.”
-“May all beings be happy and free from suffering!” (https://www.accesstoinsight.org/lib/authors/nyanaponika/wheel006.html)
+One variation on this prayer is: “Just as I wish to be happy and free from suffering, so may that being.”
+Another variation is, “May all beings be happy and free from suffering!” (https://www.accesstoinsight.org/lib/authors/nyanaponika/wheel006.html)

 4. Surrendering your will